Mary's outstanding basketball star, Aquira

 you return to the more traditional five-on-five

-definitely helps me when I return to regular
+helps me when I return to regular five-on-five

-is improving because of 3X3 basketball so I should
+because of 3X3 basketball so I should be able to

 Costello led five St. Mary's students, members of Campus